-2018 BMW 5-Series
+2018 BMW 5-Series Review, Ratings, Specs, Prices, and Photos

 The 2018 BMW 5-Series earns an 8.0 out of 10 on our overall scale thanks to its features and comfort.
 (Read more about how we rate cars.)

 This year, the 5-Series covers more ground.
-Two models have been added to the lineup, the fuel-saving 530e plug-in hybrid and the tire-shredding M550i xDrive.
+Three models have been added to the lineup, the fuel-saving 530e plug-in hybrid, the long-legged 540d diesel-powered sedan, and the tire-shredding M550i xDrive.
 A new uber-quick M5 is due soon, but we cover that separately.
 A tall-riding fastback branded as the 6-Series GT is loosely based on the 5-Series.

 Regardless of model, the 5-Series takes an evolutionary approach to styling compared to its predecessor.
 The new 5-Series has a sharper nose and more tapered profile along the sides.